-The methodology detailed in this document considers the need for housing assistance and the availability of housing in urban and rural areas to meet statutory requirements for the HOME SF, HOME MF, HTF, and HTC programs.
+The methodology detailed in this document evaluates both housing need and housing availability in urban and rural areas, as required by statute for the HOME SF, HOME MF, HTF, and HTC programs.
 The methodology also includes a regional coverage factor for single family programs.
-This coverage factor utilizes inverse population density to help distribute single family program funding to more rural areas of the state in accordance with the statutory requirements.
+This coverage factor utilizes an inverse population density function to help distribute single family program funding to more rural areas of the state in accordance with the statutory requirements.